nielsvm/purge/README.md

 Drupal's status report page where these checks bubble up.

 #### Processing Policies
-Although editing content leads to ``tag`` purgeables automatically getting queued, this doesn't mean they get processed automatically.
+Although editing content leads to ``tag`` invalidation objects automatically getting queued, this doesn't mean they get processed automatically.
 It is up to you to select a stable configuration for your needs.

 Policy possibilities: